rombrew/phobia/doc/CLI.md

 	(pmc) reg pm.s_setpoint

-Access the register by its number.
+Assign the value of 700 to the register with ID 377.

 	(pmc) reg 377 700